-Please note: you may only request a formal exemption from the Examinations Board after you have started your Humanities Master's application and have uploaded all the required application documents in MyInfo.
+Please note: you may only request a formal exemption from the Examinations Board after you have registered in Studielink for the correct Master’s programme and have gathered all your application documents. you have started your Humanities Master's application and have uploaded all the required application documents in MyInfo.
 Please include your UvA student number in the email to the Examinations Board.

-Your application will only be processed once you have received and uploaded a formal exemption letter.
+Important to note: Your Master’s application will only be processed once you have received and uploaded a formal exemption letter to your MyInfo, and submitted your Master’s application.
 If you have not received a response from the Examinations Board by the application deadline, you are required to submit a copy of your exemption request to the Examination Board, showing the date you submitted this request.
 Please upload this email to your MyInfo page before submitting your application.
-Without proof of your exemption request, your application will be rejected.
+If you submit an application in MyInfo without your proof of exemption letter proof of your exemption requestor an English language test report that meets our requirements, your application will not be considered. rejected.

 Please note that:

 If you have taken multiple English language tests, and on each of these tests you do not meet the required scores for different components, this will not be considered as sufficient basis to receive an exemption.